-The French vine grower Eugène Kuhlmann (1858-1932) created numerous in the first third of the 20th century at the Oberlin Institute in Colmar-Alsace new varieties, For several years he was also director at this institute.
-He consistently created French hybrids (European Vines x American Vines).
-The main purpose of his breeding activity was very good resistance against fungal diseases and frost, Kuhlmann-bred varieties are for example Etoile I (Kuhlmann 237-1), Etoile II (Kuhlmann 237-2), Grisette.
-Léon Millot (Kuhlmann 194-2), Lucie Kuhlmann (Kuhlmann 149-3), Maréchal Foch (Kuhlmann 188-2), Maréchal Joffre (Kuhlmann 187-1), Neron (Kuhlmann 296-1), Pinard (Kuhlmann 191-1) and Triomphe d'Alsace (Kuhlmann 319-1).
-Seven of them were Christian's Oberlin (1831-1915) created variety Goldriesling (1) crossing partner.
-Due to their resistance to fungi they are mainly associated with ecological viticulture become interesting again.
-Within the EU, they are banned for quality wine production.
+The French vine grower Eugène Kuhlmann (1858-1932) created numerous at the Oberlin Institute in Colmar-Alsace in the first third of the 20th century new varieties, For several years he was also a director at this institute.
+He consistently created French hybrids (European vines x American vines).
+The main goal of his breeding activity was very good resistance against fungal diseases and frost, For example, varieties bred by Kuhlmann are Etoile I (Kuhlmann 237-1), Etoile II (Kuhlmann 237-2), Grisette.
+Leon Millot (Kuhlmann 194-2), Lucie Kuhlmann (Kuhlmann 149-3), Maréchal Foch (Kuhlmann 188-2), Maréchal Joffre (Kuhlmann 187-1), Neron (Kuhlmann 296-1), Pinard (Kuhlmann 191-1) and Triomphe d'Alsace (Kuhlmann 319-1).
+Seven of them were Christian's Oberlin (1831-1915) created variety Goldriesling (1) Crossing partner.
+Due to their fungus resistance they are mainly related to ecological viticulture got interesting again.
+They are banned for quality wine production within the EU.
 Most are also called table grapes used.